-BWCs involve serious costs, which must be factored into any decision about implementing a BWC system.
+BWCslve serious costs, which, which must be factored into any decision about implementing a BWC system.
 Expenses arise from purchasing the cameras, training personnel, maintaining the hardware, and processing, managing, and storing the footage.
-Preliminary estimates from the MPD are that start-up costs for a BWC program could be in excess of \$136 million.
-More than \$72 million of that total is for initial equipment acquisitions, which would not have to be incurred in subsequent years.
+Preliminary estimates from the MPD are that the costs of a North District BWC pilot program could be in excess of \$136,000.
+More than \$72,000 of that total is for initial equipment acquisitions, which would not have to be incurred in subsequent years.
 A fundamental question the City must resolve is whether BWCs are worth the expense, given the alternative uses to which that money could be put.
+One engaged resident notes "In this way funds get siphoned away from community needs into tech.
+It's a HUGE problem and not only in policing.
+And all for the 'joy' and supposed efficiency of a new tech or gadget."

-• Surveillance system (Neutral) - Residents may feel that they have reduced privacy Innocent people pleading out
+• Surveillance system (Neutral) - Residents may feel that they have reduced privacy

+☐ Innocent people pleading out